ern2150/FVCR/broadcast-stats.md

 [archive](broadcast-2022.md#bonus-clips)
 Latest Date | Video / Audio
 -- | --
-03/21/2023 | STAR BLAZERS ep 1, THERE ARE ONLY 364 DAYS LEFT
-03/21/2023 | (Dumpster tape) History of Television - Window to the World 03/21/2023 | Warrior Quest - Path of the Ninja instructional series - Shinobigatana
+03/28/2023 | Ice Master and the Karate Breakers 03/28/2023 | (Dumpster) WPTA 21Alive The Making of TV News 03/21/2023 | STAR BLAZERS ep 1, THERE ARE ONLY 364 DAYS LEFT 03/21/2023 | (Dumpster tape) History of Television - Window to the World 03/21/2023 | Warrior Quest - Path of the Ninja instructional series - Shinobigatana